 General and administrative expenses consist primarily of personnel costs, which include salaries, related benefits and stock-based compensation, of our executive, finance, business and corporate development and other administrative functions.
-General and administrative expenses also include travel expenses, allocated facility-related costs not otherwise included in research and development expenses, directors and officers' liability insurance premiums, and professional fees for auditing, tax, and legal services and patent expenses.
+General and administrative expenses also include travel expenses, allocated facility-related costs not otherwise included in research and development expenses, directors' and officers' liability insurance premiums, professional fees for auditing, tax, and legal services, and patent expenses.

-We expect that general and administrative expenses will increase in the future primarily due to the ongoing expansion of our operating activities in support of our own research and development programs, as well as potential additional costs associated with operating a growing publicly traded company.
+We expect that general and administrative expenses will continue to increase in the future primarily due to the ongoing expansion of our operating activities in support of our own research and development programs, as well as our patent litigation seeking damages for infringement of one of our COVID-19 patents.
+To date we have not experienced a significant impact of inflation on spending in general and administrative, but we anticipate inflation may impact future periods.

-Other Income (Expense), Net
+Other Income (Expense)

-Other income (expense), net consists of interest and investment income and the change in fair value of our outstanding Series 1 nonconvertible preferred stock.
-Interest income consists of interest earned on our cash equivalents and short-term and long-term marketable securities balances as well as interest earned for any refunds received from tax authorities.
-Investment income consists of the amortization or accretion of any purchased premium or discount on our short-term and long-term marketable securities.
+Other income (expense) consists of interest and investment income, net and the change in fair value of our outstanding Series 1 nonconvertible preferred stock.
+Interest income consists of interest earned on our cash equivalents and short-term and long-term marketable securities balances and interest earned for any refunds received from tax authorities.
+Investment income consists of the amortization or accretion of any purchased premium or discount, respectively, on our short-term and long-term marketable securities.
 The change in fair value of our Series 1 nonconvertible preferred stock relates to the remeasurement of these financial instruments from period to period as these instruments may require a transfer of assets because of the liquidation preference features of the underlying instrument.

-Income Tax (Expense) Benefit
+Income Tax Benefit (Expense)

-Income tax (expense) benefit for the years ended September 30, 2021, 2020, and 2019 is the result of federal and state taxes generated from our domestic operations or the benefit of tax refunds due as a result of tax losses generated in the period which are able to be carried back to prior years under the Coronavirus Aid, Relief and Economic Security Act ("CARES Act").
-Income tax (expense) benefit is based on our best estimate of applicable income tax rates, net research and development tax credits, net operating loss carrybacks, changes in valuation allowance estimates and deferred income taxes, for the entire fiscal year applied to pre-tax profit or loss reported for the year-to-date period, except when a reliable estimate of the annual effective tax rate cannot be made and we instead use the year-to-date effective tax rate.
+Income tax benefit for the year ended September 30, 2022 is the result of the release of a state tax reserve.
+Income tax benefit (expense) for the years ended September 30, 2021 and 2020 is the result of federal and state taxes generated from our domestic operations or the benefit of tax refunds due as a result of tax losses generated in the period which were able to be carried back to prior years under the Coronavirus Aid, Relief and Economic Security Act, or CARES Act.
+The tax refunds provided by the CARES Act are no longer available to us for periods after September 30, 2021.

+Income tax benefit (expense) is based on our best estimate of applicable income tax rates, net research and development tax credits, net operating loss carrybacks, changes in valuation allowance estimates and deferred income taxes.